 As an artist Jane’s whimsical illustrations and comics express the joy and wonder we feel when know ourselves to be at home in the natural world.
 Her illustrations have been featured in several gallery showings, and she has had two solo shows: Into Forest Halls: Kid-Inspired Art From The Heart Of Our Nature in November 2014 and Winter Tales in January 2015.

-A lover of the plant realm and an herbalist, Jane is author and illustrator of a Paloma and Wings: a kids herbal comic, which first ran for two years in Plant Healer Magazine.
+A lover of the plant realm and an herbalist, Jane is author and illustrator of a Paloma and Wings: a kids herbal comic, which ran for two years in Plant Healer Magazine.

-Community Singing & Musical Directorship
+Community Magic & Musical Directorship